akshaaatt/Resume-Generator/README.md

 - `cms/privateFields/`.
 Add as many private contact information fields as you want to display.
 They will appear in the order they are arranged in the folder, so you can use a number prefix to order them.
   - `label`: **required string**.
 The label of the field, such as "Email" or "Address".

-### Security

-This private URL is _only as secure as the people you send it to_.
-To invalidate an old private URL, you simply need to change the `PRIVATE_KEY` environment variable.

-## Design and Customizations

-The template is built to be responsive, beautiful, and accessible right out of the box.
-It supports automatic dark/light mode themeing in the web version, and a great single-page print layout in the PDF version.
-The project supports a minimal set of configurations such as accent colors, but if you're a front end developer or designer, you can easily open up the source code and customize it however you see fit.

-We use [OG Impact](https://ogimpact.sh/) to generate dynamic Open Graph (Facebook/Twitter) share images.
-By default, it will look something like this example from the Facebook Debugger:

-This dynamic share image will use your custom `primaryColor` setting, as well as data from the CMS.